tjesi/tjesi.github.io/_pages/service.md

 ## Program Committees

+- 2024: CCS - The ACM Conference on Computer and Communications Security
 - 2024: PETS - The annual Privacy Enhancing Technologies Symposium
 - 2023: WAHC - The 11th Workshop on Encrypted Computing & Applied Homomorphic Cryptography
 - 2023: LATINCRYPT - The 8th International Conference on Cryptology and Information Security in Latin America